Beach vacation rentals make up 59% of vacation rental properties. The prime months for booking summer rentals are March and April.

-By answering these questions, you can see the ways that your location influences your target audience/renter.
+By answering these questions, you can see the ways that your location influences your target audience/guest.

-If your ideal renter is a family, it is important to highlight key features of the home and area that would attract a family.
-The opposite is true if your rental is in a quieter neighborhood with fewer activities.
+If your ideal guest is a family, it is important to highlight key features of the home and area that would attract a family.
+The opposite is true if your property is in a quieter neighborhood with fewer activities.

 Reviews Lead to Bookings

 70% of travelers look at up to 20 reviews in the planning phase of their vacation preparation.
-Thus, it is important for you to ask prior renter’s to leave reviews about their experiences.
+Thus, it is important for you to ask prior guests to leave reviews about their experiences.

 These reviews influence your audience and affect your marketing.
 For example, “79% of consumers trust online reviews as much as personal recommendations.”

 Your job is to be proactive with asking for reviews.
-If you take care of your property and the renter, then writing a review should be a simple task for your renter.
+If you take care of your property and the guest, then writing a review should be a simple task for your guest.

 Where’s the Best Beachfront Location You’ve Experienced?